Trouble at Black Lake: The UAW's property exposure

 The UAW bought Black Lake in 1967, a generation after Lucille Ball and Desi Arnaz spent their honeymoon there.

-The union hosts classes and labor retreats there.
+The union hosts classes and labour retreats there.
 Workers and their families can attend a week-long seminar with free room and board each summer.

 In 2000, former UAW president Stephen Yokich opened the golf course.
 At the time, the union's membership was less than half its 1979 peak of about 1.5 million members.
 The union's bimonthly magazine, Solidarity, began to publish putting tips for members.